Managing Colds And Flu

 - Take some deep breaths and meditate, it can boost your immune system significantly.

-- Talk to your doctor about whether periodic vitamin IV’s would be right for you.
+- Talk to your provider about whether periodic vitamin IV’s would be right for you.

 - Oscillococcinum – ½ a tube a week through the flu season (October – April).